Types of Mission Funds

 An endowed fund is one you establish with the express purpose of achieving growth in the assets through active fund management — investment in stocks, bonds, and other assets.
 We will work with you to determine your grant recommendation goals for the long-term (six to twenty-four months out) to establish the best investment structure.

-For an endowed fund with assets greater than $50,000, you may choose to have your own investment adviser or money manager invest these funds in a separate account.
-In those cases, we allow you to determine the fee structure with your manager; we simply charge a 40 basis point fee (0.4% of the assets, determined on a quarterly basis) for the oversight of the fund and the investment reporting.
+For an endowed fund with assets greater than $250,000, you may choose to have your own investment adviser or money manager invest these funds in a separate account.
+In those cases, we allow you to determine the fee structure with your manager; we simply charge a floating fee (based upon the value of the assets) for the oversight of the fund and the investment reporting.
 Or, you may choose to allow one of our equity managers to do the investing for you.
-In that case, we charge a 100 basis point fee (1% of the assets, determined on a quarterly basis), and we pay our fund manager out of that fee.
+In that case, we charge a 125 basis point fee (1.25% of the assets, determined on a quarterly basis), and we pay our fund manager out of that fee.
 Our default position on our long-term endowed assets is 60% equity, 40% fixed income — a balanced portfolio that we trust will produce a reasonable return over the long term.

 All endowed funds have inherent risk, as with any assets actively managed in the equity and fixed income world.
 Liquidity concerns are carefully managed in these funds to provide adequate cash for grant making purposes.